 Liberia is recovering from a devastating civil war which ended in August 2003 and left the country with little or no infrastructure.
 Although there is a large deployment of UN peacekeepers and police advisers in Liberia, the security situation remains unpredictable.

 We advise you to reconsider your need to travel to Grand Gedah and River Gee counties due to the presence of armed groups in the areas bordering Côte d’Ivoire and the possibility of cross-border attacks.
 The border area has been unstable recently, with cross border attacks occurring in the first half of 2014, increasing the risk to travellers.

 Some political issues remain sensitive in Liberia, such as the imprisonment of former Liberian President Charles Taylor for war crimes.
 Australians should exercise caution if discussing political issues.

-Violent crime occurs throughout Liberia and foreigners are a target for robbery.
+Crime occurs throughout Liberia and foreigners are a target for robbery.
 There is a high incidence of rape, with an increasing number of expatriate victims.
 Crime levels are higher at night and travelling alone or after dark is not recommended.
-Police forces do not have the capacity to provide effective protection.
+Police forces have limited capacity to provide effective protection.